 How to choose a producer to make your animated video?

 Looking for an animated video producer but not sure where to start?
-There are many factors to consider when shopping around for an animation studio, a freelance animator, or a production service like Video Igniter Animation including: pricing, visual style, storytelling, customer service, production timelines and more.
+There are many factors to consider when shopping around for an animation studio, a freelance video animator, or a production service like Video Igniter Animation including: pricing, visual style, storytelling, customer service, production timelines and more.
 Here are some resources to help you figure out the right production option for your animated video:

 What are the different types of animated videos?